appbead/webkit-wiki/Interesting-things-you-can-implement-in-QtWebKit.md

 Alternative is to generate QWebElement-derived classes for each kind of element.
 This classes can have appropriate Qt propertes, slots, and signal (for events).
 User will be able to use them via signal-slot connections, or downcast QWebElement to appropriate element class and use it's API from C++ in a strongly-typed manner, or inherit from element class and create customized element, in the spirit of WebComponents [1]

 See also http://trac.webkit.org/wiki/QtWebKitTodo#DeferredDOMAPIItems

+### Import QObject-derived classes as ES2015 classes

+Curently it is possible to inject any QObject QWebFrame::addToJavaScriptWindowObject(), however now ES2015 has native support for classes.
+It would be cool if you could create instances of QObject-derived class in JavaScript, or even inherit from them.

 [1] http://w3c.github.io/webcomponents/spec/custom/